livechat/livechat-public-docs/site/content@beta/agent-chat-api/api-reference.md

 **Permissions**

 * `chats.conversation--all:write` - write access for conversation data of all license chats
+* `chats--access:write` - write access for conversation data in a requester access
 * `chats.conversation--my:write` - write access for conversation data of chats requester belong to

 **Request payload**